MuckyTaters/MuckyVision3/README.md

 languages.

 MuckyVision's source code is organised in layers.
-The current commit comprises only the lowest layer: "GameEng".
-This acts as a wrapper for SDL, so that higher layers have no need to use SDL commands.
+The current commit comprises the lowest layer: "GameEng", and the layer above "ImageMan".
+GameEng acts as a wrapper for SDL, so that higher layers have no need to use SDL commands.
 This will make it easy to swap out SDL for another library, should that be necessary in future.
+ImageMan is an image manager, it maintains pointers to binary image data and colo(u)r palette information, and provides a less cumbersome way of creating images (although only for ASCII characters at present).

 The 'GameEng' layer provides a method of creating textures from raw data that is especially useful for small two-colour images, of the